adequatej/open-source-tools/docs/technical/assessment/TOOL_TEMPLATE.md

-# Tool Documentation Template
+# Testing Template

-## Basic Information
+Does the tool "prove" to be high-impact?

+## Testing & Evaluation Sheet

+### Tool Overview
 - **Name**: [Tool Name]
 - **Category**: [Category, e.g., Secure Communication, Anonymity, Encryption]
 - **Purpose**: [What the tool is designed to do]